Parental Bereavement Leave

 Currently, employees who have suffered a bereavement can only rely on the existing statutory right to take a ‘reasonable’ period of time off to deal with an emergency, such as a bereavement involving a dependent, or an employer’s policy in this area, if they have one or discretion if they don’t have one.

 Technically time off to care for dependants only provides emergency unpaid leave and is specifically to take action necessary as a consequence of the death of a dependant.
 The type of action contemplated by the statute is arranging the funeral or registering the death.
-Therefore employees needing a longer period of time to cope with the emotional reaction reaction to a death resort to taking a combination of sick leave, holiday and unpaid leave.
+Therefore, employees needing a longer period of time to cope with the emotional reaction to a death resort to taking a combination of sick leave, holiday and unpaid leave.

-The Parental Bereavement Leave (Statutory Entitlement) Bill 2016-17A
+Parental Bereavement Leave Legislation

 There is also a separate issue relating to the different religious approaches to bereavement.
 In Hinduism, when a death occurs, relatives are required to observe a 13-day mourning period after cremation.
 In Judaism, family members are required to stay at home for seven days of mourning after a death.
 Whilst employers could use their discretion when dealing with an employee of a certain religion to avoid discrimination, having a clear statutory framework as a starting point may help to avoid issues in this area.